 Bright yellow long acicular or fibrous crystals in groups to 2cm.
 Excellent specimen!

-Uranophane from Musonoi mine, Kolwezi, Shaba Cu belt, Democratic Republic of Congo
+Uranophane from Musonoi mine, Kolwezi, Shaba Cu belt, DR of Congo

 Superb bright yellow, acicular, glassy, crystals of Uranophane to around 1mm and less.
 Other species present.